 I am fairly certain I have done it, usually when I am engaged in a discussion pertaining to a small set of third rail issues which I cannot help to be emotional about.
 I am getting better in understanding and — with varying degrees of success — fighting this tendency as the years roll by.

 Even where one is aware that one’s own side is publishing garbage, it seems as if people are tempted to be less than rigorous in their condemnation and critique of this information in the larger interest of winning the ideological (and, in fact, epistemological) wars which are shredding our society.

 I find it difficult, for example, to believe that the number of people who forward Alex Jones rants around actually believe them.

 Nor do I believe most people concern themselves with Jones’s access to a platform (he is being deplatformed as I write this) because they merely find him entertaining or outrageous and want to continue being entertained by his over-the-top theatrics.

 I think this may have once been the case, but in recent years the motivation is to weaponize Alex Jones (and others like him) in pursuit of an ideological goal.
 I do not know whether people have suddenly begun to believe him, or whether they believe they can can corral armies of truly foolish people who do find Jones credible to push political projects through, or whether they simply enjoy the fact that he drives certain people utterly nuts.
 It is probably a combination of all three.

-The only solution to this problem – since people routinely point out bad information published by the opposing side – is for people to temporarily forego the ideological war and turn toward propagandists on their own side and engage in self-analysis and criticism: criticism not only of bad information which seems to bolster one’s own position, but criticism of one’s own opinions to be flattered by such information.
+The only solution to this problem – since people routinely point out bad information published by the opposing side – is for people to temporarily forego the ideological war and turn toward propagandists on their own side and engage in self-analysis and criticism: criticism not only of bad information itself, but criticism of bad infomation which flatters one’s own opinions.

 This is an uphill battle, because it would, among other things, require people to speak, type, and retweet less.
 And that is asking a lot in these times.